xari/xari-dev/content/blog/loops_vs_functions/index.md

 As I worked my way through the material, I often read that loops were more performant than array methods.
 Naturally, this bothered me as a functional enthusiast, so I set out to write a benchmarking suite to compare different approaches to a classic algorithm problem to settle the matter once and for all! 🤠

-> TLDR: The loops that I benchmarked were faster than their functional counterparts.
-> But it could be said that all approaches were in the same league, in terms of performance.
-> Functional patterns offer numerous benefits through composition and a more refined sytax, and Ramda's functions offer some under-the-hood optimizations that I'm still learning about.

 <div class="call-out-indigo">

-#### My testing environment
+#### TLDR

-These tests were carried-out on my mid-2015 MacBook Pro 2.5 GHz Quad-Core i7 with 16GB of RAM.
-I used the [Benchmark.js](https://benchmarkjs.com/) library, and you can find the source code for all approaches and the benchmarking test suite [here on GitHub](https://github.com/xari/perf-eval/blob/main/solutions.test.js).

-The provided array, `A`, begins at `-123` and has a `length` of `456789`.
+The loops that I benchmarked were faster than their functional counterparts.
+But it could be said that all approaches were in the same league, in terms of performance.
+Functional patterns offer numerous benefits through composition and a more refined sytax, and Ramda's functions offer some under-the-hood optimizations that I'm still learning about.

 </div>